-Stand Up Paddle Board (SUP) rentals and kayak rentals in Golden, British Columbia.
-Golden River Adventures offers SUP and kayaking rental opportunities suitable for adventure seekers with or without experience.
+Kayak rentals in Golden, British Columbia.
+Golden River Adventures offers kayaking rental opportunities suitable for adventure seekers with or without experience.

-GOLDEN, British Columbia – British Columbia and Alberta offer many adventures, however the newest and most exciting opportunity in the Canadian Rockies this season is the chance to get out on a Stand Up Paddle Board (SUP) or an Inflatable Kayak.
+GOLDEN, British Columbia – British Columbia and Alberta offer many adventures, however the newest and most exciting opportunity in the Canadian Rockies this season is the chance to get out on an Inflatable Kayak.

-Golden River Adventures, in affiliation with Alpine Rafting have teamed up to offer SUP & Inflatable Kayak rentals to help you have an exciting day in or around Golden, BC.
+Golden River Adventures, in affiliation with Alpine Rafting have teamed up to offer Inflatable Kayak rentals to help you have an exciting day in or around Golden, BC.

 History of Some of the Rivers in the Area